mumpsservis/mumpsservis/README.md

 - 👀 I’m interested in create litle applications
 - 🌱 I’m currently learning IDE
 - 💞️ I’m looking to collaborate on tech. automation
-- 📫 How to reach me ...
+- 📫 How to reach me mumps@volny.cz
+-

 <!---
 mumpsservis/mumpsservis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.